oVirt/ovirt-site/source/documentation/webadmin/addtabs.html.md

                      ...
              }

-In order to close the popup (again model wise) you need to set the window property with null
+In order to "close" the popup (again - model wise) you need to set the window property to null:

              void cancel()
              {
                      setWindow(null);
              }

-in onSave method get the window model by getWindow().
+in onSave method get the window model by getWindow():

              public void onSave()
              {